12 Desperate Hours

-12 Desperate Hours is a film adapted from Ann Rule's Last Chance, Last Dance true crime collection.
-The film is directed by Gina Gershon and stars Samantha Mathis, Harrison Thomas, and David Conrad.
+12 Desperate Hours is a television film directed by Gina Gershon and adapted from Ann Rule's Last Chance, Last Dance true crime collection.
+The film stars Samantha Mathis, Harrison Thomas, and David Conrad.
 The film premiered on the Lifetime network in the United States on February 25, 2023.

 Synopsis

 The film follows Val whose family is held hostage by a murderer.
 Val offers to drive her captor wherever he wants if he spares her husband Mark and their children.